the-wrong-guy/html-css-js-portofolio-template/README.md

 *Use this Project to get inspire  or copy some ideas for your next project or for your own portfolio* 😊

+**PS:** *I made this website to be funky and colorful and i leave most of the links and pages blank, so copy it and make it in your own style*

 ### **Languages and Libraries Used**
 - **HTML**